 Extra Web Development Tools Worth Learning

-You can also use their color wheel tool if you need to get a HEX code for a specific color.
-HEX codes are used when coding with CSS, and each HEX code corresponds to a unique color.
-The color wheel can also be used to create unique color schemes.
-It’s a great tool if you want to get some inspiration.
+You can also use their color picker if you need to get a HEX, RGB(a) or HSL(a) code for a specific color.
+Color codes are perfect when coding with CSS, and each code corresponds to a unique color.

 For both frontend and backend developers, I would also recommend to familiarise themselves with GitHub.
 This tool allows developers to make changes to the front-end or the back-end to their websites without affecting the original code.
 The way it works is by branching your code into two separate locations and editing only the clone to preview changes before going live.